 - had a direct effect on the determination of material amounts and disclosures in the financial statements.
-This included the National Health Service Act 2006. - the foundation trust's ability to operate or to avoid a material penalty.
+This included the National Health Service Act 2006. - do not have a direct effect on the financial statements but compliance with which may be fundamental to the foundation trust's ability to operate or to avoid a material penalty.
 These included the Data Protection Act 2018 and relevant employment legislation.